Child Custody And The Separation Of Unwed Parents

-- Acknowledge paternity through the Alabama Putative Father Registry
+- Acknowledging paternity through the Alabama Putative Father Registry

 If paternal grandparents are petitioning for child custody in the case of unmarried parents’ separation, paternity will still need to be established before further action can be taken.
 On the flip side, unmarried mothers will not be able to legally pursue any sort of child support or other assistance in raising the children in question until paternity has been proved.
 Therefore, for the benefit of all parties involved, including the child(ren), it may be best to pursue means of establishing paternity as soon as possible, in order to simplify the already-difficult and emotionally taxing process of separation.

 Child custody is only one of several important issues that unmarried couples may face when separating after a significant amount of time together.
 However, child custody is perhaps the most serious.
-Don’t wait to call our Birmingham child custody attorneys at Gossman Law Firm, LLC and let us help you achieve the best possible outcome.
-Reach us at (205) 402-8808 or set up a free, confidential consultation now.
+Don’t wait to call our Birmingham child custody attorneys at Gossman Law Firm, LLC, and let us help you achieve the best possible outcome.
+Reach us at 205-606-6896 or send us an email set up a free, confidential consultation now.